brigadecore/brigade/docs/content/intro/tutorial-preview-environments.md

 ## Config Brigade Project

-Let's create new Brigade Project for our `brigade-tutorial-config` repository.
+Let's create a new Brigade Project for our `brigade-tutorial-config` repository.

 ```console
 $ brig project create --namespace brigade